cogroid/b-obstacles/00001/README.md

 4. Run dAtomSpace Tester

-5. App run about 1 minute, then it crashes
+5. App runs about 30 seconds, then it crashes

 6. View results in datomspace-test.txt file in Download folder